Object Storage

 OpenStack Swift Client

-OpenStack provides an official client for Swift services that can be installed and ran via Python.
-This tool is not recommended for Windows environments as it should be ran from a Bash shell.
+OpenStack provides an official client for Swift services that can be installed via Python.
+This tool is not recommended for Windows environments, but it can provide a powerful CLI tool for MacOS and Linux users who are familiar with the Bash shell.

 # Install the openstack-swift CLI tool via Python